The Power He “Knows Not”

 After having shoved him into it.

 And I *still* say that Albus deliberately deployed that Prophecy, hoping that it would goad Tom into doing something stupid.
-What else would you call parading into the Ministry to report that a Prophecy had been made, and handing over the sdealed record?
+What else would you call parading into the Ministry to report that a Prophecy had been made, and handing over the sealed record?
 Probably already labeled something provocative like; "Concerning the fall of the Dark Lord Voldemort".

 Severus only told Lord Voldemort.
 Albus told the world.

 And how often do we recall that all of Albus’s assurances on the fallacy of Prophecies was something that we only got sixteen years after Trelawney spat that one out.
 I don’t think that it was only Tom who got led up the garden path by believing it — when it happened.
 He may be backpedaling like fiddler’s elbows by the time we catch up to him and make him explain himself, but, given all of his known actions at the time, I think Albus believed that stupid Prophecy was “the answer” just as desperately as Tom Riddle did.
-And by the time we finally get his statement on the issue he’s already discovered that his willingness to palm all responsibility off on some “appointed hero” has only made the whole situation about six times worse.
+And by the time we finally get his statement on the issue he’s already discovered that his willingness to palm all responsibility off onto some “appointed hero” has only made the whole situation about six times worse.

 Not that he’ll ever admit as much.